Communication

 The second-level Masters can be accessed by candidates with a Specialized / Master’s Degree, a Bachelor’s Degree (Old System of Studies) or an equivalent qualification obtained abroad.

-The Higher Education Courses can be accessed by candidates with a Bachelor’s, Specialist / Master’s Degree, Bachelor’s Degree (Old Education System) or equivalent qualifications obtained abroad, students, graduates, professionals, workers and unemployed.
+The Executive Courses can be accessed by candidates with a Bachelor’s, Specialist / Master’s Degree, Bachelor’s Degree (Old Education System) or equivalent qualifications obtained abroad, students, graduates, professionals, workers and unemployed.

 We want to remind that simultaneous enrollment in different universities or different educational institutions and in different degree courses of the same school is prohibited, both in Italy and abroad.